mongodb/mongodbatlas-cloudformation-resources/cfn-resources/cluster/docs/tag.md

 # MongoDB::Atlas::Cluster tag

-Advanced configuration details to add for one cluster in the specified project.
+List that contains key-value pairs between 1 to 255 characters in length for tagging and categorizing the cluster.

 ## Syntax